evgenyneu/UnderKeyboard/README.md

 [carthage]: https://github.com/Carthage/Carthage

 This library helps moving your views when a keyboard appears and move them back in place when it hides.
-It includes helper classes for animating a bottom Auto Layout constraint and the bottom inset of a scroll view.
+It includes helper classes for changing the length of a bottom Auto Layout constraint.
 This library is written in Swift 2.0 and requires Xcode 7.